jaspreetarora04/Agriguard/README.md

  # AgriGuard

-## Smart Infection Detection & Intelligent Pesticide Spraying System
+## Intelligent Pesticide Spraying System:

-AgriGuard is an AI-powered smart agriculture system that detects plant diseases in real-time and performs **precision pesticide spraying based on infection level**, reducing chemical wastage and improving crop health.
+AgriGuard is an AI Based plant disease detection and performs **targeted pesticide spraying mechanism** by automatically controlled a pesticide pump based on prediction.

 ---